 “In chawl , virtually everyone knew that Sarita’s mother had sent her younger daughter into prostitution… Even Sarita’s mother hides all this by repeating.., “ My daughter’s an innocent; she knows nothing of this world”( Manto2008:25).

 The fight between women in chawl has been narrated by an anecdote.
 This also slightly hinted the undercurrent activities going in the chawl.
-“The spats between Tukaram’s wife and Sarita’s mother never lasted long. . . they known each other secret and decided not to reveal it to anyone”( Manto2008:26).
-In this way the undercurrent of middle –class lifestyles are hinted.
+“The spats between Tukaram’s wife and Sarita’s mother never lasted long. . . they knew each other’s secret and decided not to reveal it to anyone”( Manto2008:26).
+In this way, the undercurrent of middle –class lifestyles is hinted.

-She is exicited with her joy ride in car with the strangers comfortably.
-For her the joy of ride is more important than the company.
+She is excited for her joy ride in the car with the strangers comfortably.
+For her, the joy of ride is more important than the company.
 “Sarita is happy to hear that she will go for ride.
 Sarita was very happy to hear that rich men with motor cars had come for her, granted she was more interested in motor cars than in the rich men who drove them” ( Manto2008:27).

-Sarita has been living a life of middle class member of society.
-“There is also a routine life which depicted candidly the middleclass responsibilities.
+Sarita has been living the life of a middle-class member of society.
+“There is also a routine life which depicted candidly the middle-class responsibilities.
 Sarita filled buckets of water and took them inside, every evening she filled the lamp with one paisa’s worth of oil”( Manto2008:29).

 The innocence of Sarita is clearly seen “She might even believe that man like Kishori came to all the other girl’s houses, too.
 And what happened on Worli’s cold benches and Juhu wet benches perhaps happened to all other girls as well”( Manto2008:29).

-It shows that by this line Manto clearly talk about natural inclination of human nature where making love outside social orbit is known and accepted.
+It shows that by this line Manto clearly talks about the natural inclination of human nature where making love outside social orbit is known and accepted.
 He always depicts the realities of Mumbai lifestyle where people are making money by this trade.